GetStream/stream-chat-android/docusaurus/docs/Android/02-client/06-guides/01-push-notifications.md

     .build()
 ```

+Here you first create a `NotificationConfig` that describes how you want to configure push notifications.
+In this case, you passed in a custom `PushDeviceGenerator`.

+Then you use the `ChatClient.Builder` to add `notifications()` configuration to the client, before building it.

 ## Companion Artifacts
-The push notification integration process is not complicated, but some jobs that we can provide to you from our SDK.
+The push notification integration process is not complicated, but we're don't want to add it into our main SDK by default.

-We are not adding this implementation into our main SDK for multiple reasons.
-The main one is adding this default implementation increases the size of our SDK because new dependencies are needed and some customers don't want push notifications on their chat implementation.
-From time to time we will provide implementation for different provider.
+The two main reasons are the following:
+* Adding this default implementation increases the size of our SDK.
+* Some customers don't want push notifications in their chat implementation.

+With time, we'll dedicate more time to building and exposing more providers for you to use.

+Let's see which providers we currently expose and how to use them!

 ### Stream Firebase PushProvider implementation
-We provide an artifact with all the implementation needed to work with Firebase.
+We provide an artifact with all the implementation needed to work with **Firebase**.
 To use it follow the next steps:

 #### Step 1
-Configure your app to use Firebase Cloud Messaging as described on the [Firebase documentation](https://firebase.google.com/docs/cloud-messaging/android/client)
+Configure your app to use Firebase Cloud Messaging as described in the [Firebase documentation](https://firebase.google.com/docs/cloud-messaging/android/client).

-You only need to setup the dependencies and _google-services.json_ file to your project source directory.
+You only need to setup the FCM dependencies and add a _google-services.json_ file to your project source directory.

 #### Step 2
-Add the new artifact to the build gradle
+Add the Stream Firebase `PushProvider` artifact to your app-level `build.gradle` file:

 ```groovy
 dependencies {
     implementation "io.getstream:stream-chat-android-pushprovider-firebase:$stream_version"